mattdooman/mattdooman.github.io/_posts/2022-02-01-Respectful-Memes.markdown

 link: https://twitter.com/Respectfulmemes
 client: Respectfulmemes
 category: Social Media
 description:  I manage the Respectfulmemes Twitter page.
-The page had 1 million followers when I started, and I have raised that number to now  1.9 million.
-I created and curated memes, liked comments and answered direct messages.
+The page had 1 million followers when I started, and I've grown it to 1.9 million.
+I create and curate memes, like comments and answer direct messages.
 ---